 B Corp Certification, as a third-party standard, does not have tax implications.
 Benefit Corporation is a legal status, not a federally-recognized tax status.
 You can still file taxes as a C Corp, S Corp, LLC, or sole proprietor.
 An accountant or B Corp CPA should be able to assist with this.

-Where can I find a Certified B Corporation List?
+Where can I see a list of B Corporations?

-The best place to check is the B Corp Directory.
-This is B Lab’s directory of Certified B Corps.
+You can find a list of B Corporations on the B Corp Directory.
+This directory will show you all of the companies that are certified.
 You can search by business name, keyword, location, or industry.

 Do I need to hire a consultant to get certified or recertified?